ollienicholson/ollienicholson/README.md

 # Hey I'm Ollie 👋

-I'm an experienced full stack developer with an affinty for designing and building beautiful UI and functional UX.
+I'm a full stack dev with an affinty for building beautiful and functional frontend.
 I have a deep love for coding, data, coffee, and people, and I dislike poor UI.

-🔭 Currently building web apps with [T3](https://create.t3.gg/) & nextjs, building DS Infra with Metaflow and dynamic dashboards with Google Looker Studio.
+🔭 Currently building web apps with [T3](https://create.t3.gg/) & nextjs, learning DS Infra with Metaflow and building report dashboards with Google Looker Studio.

 🌱 Reading Metaflow via Effective Data Science Infrastructure by Ville Tuulos,